MaryamMansour/slash-task/README.md

 Utilizes BLoC for business logic and Cubit for state management.

 # Bug Description
-Known UI rebuilding issue despite BLoC implementation.
-Unresolved as of now.
+There is a known bug in the project where the UI is not rebuilding as expected.

+Despite implementing selected variations and employing BLoC/Cubit for state management, the issue persists.
+As of this README update, the bug is yet to be resolved.
 # Work in Progress
-Progress made in Clean Architecture and BLoC.
-Future improvements, including constants and styles, planned post exams.
+While the project has made progress in implementing Clean Architecture and BLoC/Cubit for state management, there are areas that can be improved.
+Due to time constraints, not all potential enhancements have been addressed.
+Final exams are currently the priority, and as such, some refinements will be deferred until after this period.
 # Next Steps
 Bug Fixing: Resolve UI rebuilding issue.
 Code Refactoring: Enhance code quality.